NordicSemiconductor/pc-nrfconnect-docs/app_development.md

 ## Testing

-You can run the linter with `npm run lint`.

-While you can run the tests once with `npm test`, we recommend to keep them running repeatedly during development with `npm run test-watch`.
+You can run the static checks (like linting and type checking) with `npm run check` and the unit tests with `npm test`.

 ### Using ESLint in an IDE